Setting up your company

 Umbrella Company Dispensations

 A dispensation is a list of expenses that your umbrella company is not compelled to record on a P11D.
 Normally when expenses are paid to an employee a Company is required to complete a P11D.
 A dispensation means this is not necessary for umbrella companies for those expenses which it covers.
 All umbrella companies have dispensations.
 If you claim expenses you will need to keep receipts - a dispensation means that your umbrella company does not have to present receipts to the HMRC, it does not mean that you don't need them as you may need to prove expenditure.

 Providing umbrella companies follow HMRC rules, all should provide you with the same "take home" pay - the only difference should be the fee they charge you.

 When researching potential umbrella companies you may wish to ask if there are any hidden costs or penalties for leaving the umbrella company so that you can compare services on a like-for-like basis.
 Read more on umbrella companies on our sister site Contractor UK.

-4. PAYE through the Agency
+PAYE through agency

 Some agencies allow you to become "PAYE" through their own payroll service.

 This is the least tax beneficial option available to a freelancer as you pay full tax and national insurance (NI) contributions on all your earnings.
-In addition this option does not allow you to claim valid business expenses which would help to reduce your tax and NI liabilities.
+In addition, this option does not allow you to claim valid business expenses which would help to reduce your tax and NI liabilities.